LONDON, ONTARIO – This week we bring you a new work of short fiction . . . OFF THE HOOK.

 “I failed too,” he told her, “And I’m not trying to compete with you.
 But I can’t stand to see you carry this alone.
 Just now, seeing you out there waiting for the bus . . . once I got over the shock that you were here at all, I realized that I never valued you at your worth.
 I never even recognized your beauty.”

+Marie's eyes widened slightly in surprised delight.
 “That’s my point, Scott.
-I don’t think anybody values anything that’s been thrown at them,” said Marie.
+I don’t think anybody values anything that’s been thrown at them,” she said.
 “Not the throwee and not the thrower.
 Why would we bother?
 We’d already snatched the prize.
 We didn’t have to explore the other person, adapt ourselves to them.
 It was pretty selfish.”

 “Yeh, I think I’ll agree with you there,” Scott said.